manasa-arun/python/content/en/Tips/dict-built-in-function-in-python.md

 ---
-title: "dict() function in python"
+title: "python dict() function syntax, usage and examples "
-description: "dict() function syntax, parameter,examples in python"
+description: "The `dict()` is one of the built in functions in python"
 date: "2022-06-29T07:40:05+09:00"
 draft: false
 link: "python dict() functions "